telerik/blazor-docs/components/pivotgrid/overview.md

 # Blazor PivotGrid Overview

 The <a href="https://www.telerik.com/blazor-ui/pivotgrid" target="_blank">Blazor PivotGrid component</a>, also known as a pivot table, is a powerful data visualization, statistics and reporting tool that allows you to perform operations and analysis over multi-dimensional pivot data.
+It can work with local data or a remote XMLA data such as an OLAP cube.
+The PivotGrid also supports filtering and sorting for the values of the row and column fields.

+## Definitions

+The PivotGrid component and this documentation use terms *row*, *column*, and *measure*.
+Each of these terms signifes one field in the data source:

+* The *rows* and *columns* represent categories or date periods.
+* The *distinct* values of a *row* field display in *rows headers*.
+The number of rendered rows will match the number of distinct values of the *row* field.
+* The *distinct* values of a *column* field display in *column headers*.
+The number of rendered columns will match the number of distinct values of the *column* field.
+* The *measures* usually represent numerical data.
+The *aggregated (calculated)* values of a *measure* display in the inner cells of the Pivot Grid.
+A *measure* is also known as *dimension*.
+On the other hand, a *fact* is a non-aggregated "raw" value on the data.

 ## Components